The American Housing Scene

 - If you need to borrow, it is a source of funds through a second mortgage or home-equity line of credit.

 Owning your home is often referred to as the great American dream.
 It is actually the best tax shelter going these days.

-- Your mortgage interest is deductible up to a limit of $750,000 for loans taken out after December 14, 2018.
+- Your primary residence mortgage interest is deductible up to a limit of $750,000 for loans taken out after December 15, 2017.
 Loans made before that date can continue to deduct interest on mortgage debt up $1 million, if married filing jointly ($500,000 if married filing separately).
-Homeowners can refinance mortgage debts that existed before December 14, 2018 up to $1 million and still deduct the interest as long as the new loan does not exceed the amount refinanced.
+Homeowners can refinance mortgage debts that existed before December 15, 2017 up to $1 million and still deduct the interest as long as the new loan does not exceed the amount refinanced.
 The interest on a home-equity loan can be deducted as long as the proceeds are used to substantially improve the home.
-Mortgage interest on second homes can be deducted but is subject to the $750,000 limit.

 - Buying a home will almost certainly mean you'll begin to itemize your deductions if you haven't done so before.
 This means that other expenses which had no tax value to you in the past, such as charitable contributions, state income taxes, and un-reimbursed medical expenses may become tax-saving itemized deductions.